-Each school attending a student matinee performance is provided with a Study Guide in advance of the show.
-Guides include detailed play/playwright information, thought-provoking questions, context and themes, and additional materials designed to aid educators in planning show-related classroom activities.
+Bring the show into the classroom with detailed guides that include play/playwright information, thought-provoking questions, and fun classroom activities.
 Lesson plans meet national and state standards in Reading, Writing, Speaking, Language Arts, and Theater Arts.

-All students will be invited to a post-show talk with the members of the cast, giving them the opportunity to ask questions and learn more about the performance.
+Learn about the making of each play!
+All students will be invited to ask questions during a post-show talk with the members of the cast.

 Public health guidance about Covid is subject to changing conditions, and we will announce our masking policy on a show-by-show basis during the 2022/23 season.
 If masks are required to attend a Lantern performance, we will supply them to visiting student groups.